MIT-Emerging-Talent/ET6-CDSP-group-08-repo/collaboration/retrospectives/3_data_analysis.md

 - add more data to help make accurate analysis
 - Removed unnecessary or duplicate steps that didn’t align with the main analysis goals.

+### Mohamed Altayeb

+#### **What Went Well**

+- Had a better understanding of the difference between data exploration and data analysis.
+- Gained more experience with working with Jupyter Notebooks.

+#### **What Didn’t Go as Planned**

+- Ongoing power blackout prevented me from properly contributing to the work this milestone>
+- I wasn't able to do a deep enough analysis as I initially desired because of the time limitation and the power situation.
+- I had to include only 4 countries in my analysis during the time frame of this milestone.

+#### Did You Need to Add Things That Weren’t In Your Strategy?
+Or Remove Extra Steps?

+- Divided the tasks based on analytical questions rather than data sets.
+  This enabled us to work more individually and combine our results later.
+- I had to reduce the complexity and scope of my analysis to comply with the time constrain.